Interstate Compact on the Placement of Children (ICPC)

 Financial Responsibility

-If the child is federally eligible for AFDC-FC, the case-carrying CSW will send a copy of the FC3 and a COBRA letter from the EW/TA to the caregiver who can then apply for Medicaid.
+If the child is federally eligible for Aid to Families with Dependent Children-Foster Care (AFDC-FC), the case-carrying CSW will send a copy of the FC3, Determination of Federal AFDC-FC Eligibility, form and a Consolidated Omnibus Budget Reconciliation Act (COBRA) letter from the EW/TA to the caregiver who can then apply for Medicaid.

-If the child is not federally eligible for AFDC-FC, the caregiver must apply for the CHDP equivalent.
+If the child is not federally eligible for AFDC-FC, the caregiver must apply for the Child Health and Disability Prevention Program (CHDP) equivalent.
 The CSW and the caregiver should work with the social worker providing courtesy supervision in the receiving state.

 If a child is placed out-of-state, the relative or nonrelative extended family member who is receiving foster care payments from California must be licensed by the receiving state’s regulations.

-Relative caregivers may receive Kin-Gap when children are living out-of-state.
+Relative caregivers may receive Kinship Guardianship Assistance Payment (Kin-Gap) when children are living out-of-state.

 Medi-Cal (Medicaid) Eligibility